asmagill/Mx2125/README.md

 ~~~
 Mx2125::mx_temperature()
 ~~~
 Returns floating point number of the temperature in Celsius as reported by the MX2125 chip.
 The formula used is calculated for use with the ADC bit width of an Arduino UNO and will need to be changed if your model is different.
 See [3] for details on how T-Out is calibrated.
+Note that this seems to fluctuate quite a bit, but should give an idea as to the approximate operating temperature...
+I found very sparse documentation for its use and practically no examples, but for my purposes it is close enough, though I may return to see if I can tweak it later.

 ### Example